MasonCaiby/auto_app/README.md

 Ok.
 That's actually kinda everything you need to do to install Selenium.

 Next you'll need an [Angel List](https://angel.co/) account.
 Save your login credentials to a .csv as `email@email.com,password`.
+If you end up doing any git related activity with this, add the file to your `.gitignore`.
 The script will just read those in.

 You'll also (currently) need to modify the `html.txt` file to whatever it is when you select the relevant filter you want in the [jobs page](https://angel.co/jobs).
 I've uploaded the one I'm using as an example.
 If you live in Boulder, CO are fine working remotely and want a job as a Data Scientist that is: Full-Time, Contract, or an Internship; you don't need to change this.